 Are you a skilled welder but tired of working for someone else?
 You may have considered starting your own welding business, but you’re not sure what is involved.
-Owning a welding business involves a lot of selling and business acumen, as well as superior welding skills.
-If you think you have what it takes and are ready to be your own boss, there are some basic things that you should know, and you’ll need to do some research on your own.

 Simply put, a welding business repairs and builds metal-based items.
 Welding businesses can be either mobile-only, traveling to customers to make repairs, or have a fabrication shop that focuses more on building metal items.
 Examples of things that might be built or repaired include car bodies or frames, machine parts, aluminum welding, trailers, structural elements of architecture, tools, and much more.
 Consumer products include metal fences, handrails, gates, metal doors, shelf brackets, and furniture.

 The welding industry is a vital part of many sectors, including construction, manufacturing, and infrastructure development.
 The welding industry was valued at $23.8 billion dollars in 2022 and is expected to grow by 4.7% annually to $34.2 billion by 2030.
 This growth is driven by increasing applications and a shortage of skilled welders.

 Applications in welding have expanded due to advances in tools and new tools that require welding.
 However, due to the welder shortage, automation of various types is becoming a part of the welding process.
 Welders need to be aware of new processes and techniques to keep up with changes in the industry due to advancing technology.

 It is worth noting that the welding industry is sensitive to market volatility because sales are often business-to-business (B2B).
 As other businesses suffer an economic downturn, the demand for welded parts (such as car parts) and machinery declines.